masternodeh/0-docs/docs/fructifyzero.md

 ## Introduction

-With the Zero platform, there are several ways to earn more without investing more than your initial investment.
+On the Zero platform, there are several ways to earn without investing more than your initial investment.

 Three possible strategies with your current ZERO asset without investing more capital:
-* Hold your bag of ZERO, wait for it to rise and sell for a profit
+* Hold your bag of ZERO, wait for it to rise in price and sell for a profit
 * Try to gain more Zero with scalping: Trade often by buying low and selling high
 * Farm ZERO by entering one or more liquidity pools